UAlbertaALTLab/morphodict/docker/README.md

 #### Unprivileged setup

 Check out the morphodict repo to `~morphodict/morphodict`, if you haven’t already done that.
 Make sure LFS is set up!
+Otherwise you will get inscrutable error messages on startup like `_pickle.UnpicklingError: invalid load key, 'v'.`

     $ sudo -i -u morphodict
     $ git clone https://github.com/UAlbertaALTLab/cree-intelligent-dictionary morphodict